-BOARD OFFICIAL 3) Foster good relations between protected characteristics 4) Not applicable At the start of the review of the GGC Health and Social Care Out -of -Hours Services in 2019 a service user engagement exercise took place and the outcomes from that will be built into the revised model of delivery as the service moves out of the existing business continuity arrangements.
+3) Foster good relations between protected characteristics 4) Not applicable At the start of the review of the GGC Health and Social Care Out -of -Hours Services in 2019 a service user engagement exercise took place and the outcomes from that will be built into the revised model of delivery as the service moves out of the existing business continuity arrangements.
 Example Service Evidence Provided Possible negative impact and Additional Mitigating Action Required 5.
 Is your service physically accessible to everyone?
 If this is a policy that impacts on movement of service users through areas are there potential barriers that need to be addressed?
-Your evidence should show which of the 3 parts of the General Duty have been considered (tick relevant Although some patients may be required to travel further to access an Out of Hours service, existing patient transport provision and peripatetic GP home visit teams will ensure there will be no physical barriers to accessing the realigned out of hours services.
+Your evidence should show which of the 3 parts of the General Duty have been considered (tick relevant boxes).
+Although some patients may be required to travel further to access an Out of Hours service, existing patient transport provision and peripatetic GP home visit teams will ensure there will be no physical barriers to accessing the realigned out of hours services.
 The confirmed core out of hours services have been identified on a range of criteria including ease of access and all are delivered on sites that are fully accessible.
 Where required, patient transport will extend to transporting a carer with the patient if appropriate.
 Transport will be offered to and from the Out- of -Hours service.
 Attend Anywhere has been installed in all of the sites and will be utilised in full as we move out of business continuity arrangements.
 This will ensure appropriate clinical advice is given and that only patients who must have a face to face consultation will need to attend a centre.
-An appointment system will be introduced at the same time to ensure this is managed for the benefit of the patients. boxes).1) Remove discrimination, harassment and victimisationX2) Promote equality of opportunityX
+An appointment system will be introduced at the same time to ensure this is managed for the benefit of the patients.
+Remove discrimination, harassment and victimisation 2) Promote equality of opportunity X

-BOARD OFFICIAL 3) Foster good relations between protected characteristics.
+3) Foster good relations between protected characteristics.
 4) Not applicable Example Service Evidence Provided Possible negative impact and Additional Mitigating Action Required 6.
 How will the service change or policy development ensure it does not discriminate in the way it communicates with service users and staff?
-Example Service Evidence Provided There would be no envisaged change in the way the service communicates with people requiring access to out of hours GP care.
+There would be no envisaged change in the way the service communicates with people requiring access to out of hours GP care.
 Patients would be required to dial 111 to be triaged through NHS24.
-The service will continue to advise on the closest out of hours service and make arrangements for patient transport or home visit where required.
-Additional Mitigating Action
+The service will continue to advise on the closest out of hours service and make arrangements for patient transport or home visit where required. • Your evidence should show which of the 3 parts of the General Duty have been considered (tick relevant boxes).
+GP out of hours services will continue to offer communication support to all patients requiring it in line with NHSGGC's Clear to All information policy and Interpreting Policy.
+In addition, each site has a Chrome Book that has been designed to provide online BSL interpreting support for Deaf service users.